emqx/cloud-docs/en_US/deployments/auth.md

 # Authentication & ACL
 Authentication is a significant part of most applications.
 The MQTT protocol supports username and password authentication.
 Enabling authentication is an effective way to prevent illegal clients from connecting.
-Authentication in EMQ X Cloud means that when a client connects to the EMQ X Cloud, the configuration on the server-side controls the client's permission to connect to the server.
+Authentication in EMQX Cloud means that when a client connects to the EMQX Cloud, the configuration on the server-side controls the client's permission to connect to the server.

-EMQ X Cloud authentication support includes two levels:
+EMQX Cloud authentication support includes two levels:
 1. The MQTT protocol itself specifies the username and password in the CONNECT message.
 2. At the transport level, TLS guarantees client-to-server authentication using client certificates and ensures that the server validates the server certificate to the client.